In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings of virtual machines.

 You can do port forwarding in the NAT Settings window.

-When you click DHCP Settings button to define a different IP address block for VMnet8 NAT, you can change the network address from Starting IP Address and Ending IP Address in the opened window.
+When you click DHCP Settings button to define a different IP address block for VMnet8 NAT, you can change the block address from Starting IP Address and Ending IP Address in the opened window.

 Host-Only (Connect VMs Internally in a Private Network)